jaysa-26/peptide-research-thailand/README.md

 ---

 *Disclaimer: All compounds cataloged in this repository are intended strictly for laboratory research and in-vitro experiments.
-Not for human or veterinary administration.*
+Not for human or veterinary use.*